Hackensack Meridian Health: Technology

-HMH has in 2021 become one of the first hospital organizations to completely switch its computing hardware to ChromeOS devices and employ Google Cloud to increase cyber security and deploy machine learning and healthcare artificial intelligence to expedite diagnostic decisions and assist with clinical treatments.
-Artificial intelligence will reportedly assist on newborn screening, mammography screening, prostate cancer screening, sepsis detection and COVID-19 detection.
-The increased cyber security of its newly adopted platform responds to a ransomware attack on December 2, 2019, that compromised computer systems and forced administrators to cancel roughly 100 elective medical procedures.
-The attack lasted for five days and "affected anything with computer software."
+In 2021, HMH was among the first hospital organizations to completely switch its computing hardware to ChromeOS devices, employ Google Cloud to increase cyber security and deploy machine learning and healthcare artificial intelligence to expedite diagnostic decisions and assist with clinical treatments.
+Artificial intelligence will reportedly assist in newborn screening, mammography screening, prostate cancer screening, sepsis detection and COVID-19 detection.
+The increased cyber security was in response to a ransomware attack on December 2, 2019, that compromised computer systems and forced administrators to cancel roughly 100 elective medical procedures.
+The attack lasted five days and "affected anything with computer software."
 Administrators chose to pay the ransom of an undisclosed amount and released a statement on December 13 saying, "We believe it’s our obligation to protect our communities' access to health care."

 COVID-19 response

-In 2021, the HMH network was awarded more than $100 million in funds for FEMA for emergency relief and treated more than 10,000 patients.
+In 2021, the HMH network was awarded more than US$100 million in funds for FEMA for emergency relief and treated more than 10,000 patients.
 After the CDC approved the Pfizer vaccine for children ages 5–11, the first vaccines administered to that age group were at HMH's Jersey Shore University Medical Center.
-HMH mandated that every of its employees be fully vaccinated by November 15, 2021.
+HMH mandated that every one of its employees be fully vaccinated by November 15, 2021.
 Though 70% of all health workers were vaccinated by July, 2021, there was resistance among staff partially due to concerns over vaccination causing sterility.